fernanucm/PLBASIC/README.md

 	Returns the current key pressed, else a null string.

 * `ASC(str)`
-  Returns the ASCII code of the first character of the string.
+  Returns the ASCII code of the first character of the string `str`.

 * `CHR$(x)`
 	Returns a one character string corresponding to the `x` ASCII code.

 * `VAL(str)`
-  Returns a real described in the string.
+  Returns a real described in the string `str`.

 * `STR$(x)`
 	Returns the string descibing the real `x`.